FDA approved for more than 25 years

 You just underwent a surgical procedure, so it’s normal to experience mild discomfort, swelling, redness and small scabs in the involved areas.

-Your surgeon may prescribe pain medication, and you’ll be advised to avoid strenuous activities post-op to help minimize the risk of complications like lightheadedness, pain, swelling, itching and infection.
+Your surgeon may prescribe pain medication, and you’ll be advised to avoid strenuous activities post-op to help minimize the risk of complications like lightheadedness, pain, swelling, itching, and infection.

-Hair Transplant After 7 Days
+Hair Transplant Recovery After 7 Days

 Swelling and redness typically peak within the first few days before starting to subside.
 You’ll be advised to gently wash your scalp with a mild shampoo and keep the area clean and dry to prevent infection.

-Hair Transplant After 2 Weeks
+Hair Transplant Recovery After 2 Weeks

 By the end of the second week, most of the swelling and redness should be resolved.
 Any remaining scabs or crusts typically fall off on their own as your scalp continues to heal.